-- PED 121 Varsity Baseball.
-Men. - PED 131 Varsity Basketball.
-Men. - PED 151 Varsity Cheerleading.
-Men and Women. - PED 161 Varsity Softball.
-Women. - PED 202 First Aid.
+PED 121 Varsity Baseball.
+Men.
+Fall.

+PED 131 Varsity Basketball.
+Men.
+Winter.

+PED 151 Varsity Cheerleading.
+Men and Women.
+Winter.

+PED 161 Varsity Softball.
+Women.
+Winter.

+PED 202 First Aid.
 Identifies, defines, and explains the American Red Cross Standard and Advanced First Aid Procedures in order to pass a written and practical examination for Red Cross Certification.
+Same as EDH 202.
+Fall.

-Fall. - PED 203 Health Education.
+PED 203 Personal and Community Health and Safety.
 Consideration of personal, school, and community health programs.
 Required for some education majors at some senior colleges.
+Same as EDH 203.
 Winter.